rollokb/resume/resume.md

 Shortly before launch, I worked on scaling the app, focusing on SQL optimisation, achieving 100x performance increases in key areas.
-After launch I continued to provide support to the application as it's userbase grew from nothing to over 100k.
+After launch I continued to provide support to the application as it's userbase grew from nothing to over 250k.
-Later I moved on to work TicTrac's core product for the remainder of my contract.
+I also provided on-site support for Sport Relief during Sport Relief week.

 ### Python Developer - ComplyAdvantage
 *London - January 2017 - September 2017*